opentraffic/otv2-platform/README.md

 Reporter performs the following steps:

 1. Reformat incoming GPS-derived points to match the expected key names and structure
-2. Collect points into a moving window
+2. Collect points into a moving window.
+That is, a time-ordered slice of a single vehicle's positions.
 3. Match the trajectory of points in the window to OSMLR segments, using the map-matching utilities provided by [Valhalla Meili](https://github.com/valhalla/valhalla/blob/master/docs/meili.md) and the Valhalla routing graph tiles created by the Basemap Producer
 4. Pools matches to ensure they pass privacy thresholds
-5. When privacy thresholds are met, send resulting binned speeds and observation counts to the centralized Open Traffic Datastore
+5. When privacy thresholds are met, send resulting binned times and observation counts to the centralized Open Traffic Datastore

 → See more documentation in [the Reporter repository](https://github.com/opentraffic/reporter).

-→ The nature of map-matching and generating traffic statistics is probablistic and error prone, see the [Reporter Quality Testing Rig](https://github.com/opentraffic/reporter-quality-testing-rig) for more information on how to evaluate and tune a Reporter deployment.
+→ The nature of map-matching and generating traffic statistics is probabilistic; noisy GPS input can produce variable results .
+See the [Reporter Quality Testing Rig](https://github.com/opentraffic/reporter-quality-testing-rig) for more information on how to evaluate and tune a Reporter deployment.

 ### Datastore